 Jürgen Messmer discovered his love of art while studying industrial engineering in Munich.
-In 1978 the entrepreneur succeeded in acquiring large parts of the estate of André Evard (1876-1972), a pioneering painter of Swiss modernism.
-Coming to terms with Evard’s life and work is a matter close to Jürgen Messmer’s heart.
+In 1978, the entrepreneur succeeded in acquiring large parts of the estate of André Evard (1876-1972), a pioneering painter of Swiss modernism.
+The reappraisal of Evard’s life and work is a matter close to Jürgen Messmer’s heart.

-Through Evard, Messmer found his way to concrete, constructive art, which is now the focus of his collection.
-His great passion for art motivated the former manufacturer of exclusive writing implements (messmer pen) to various exhibition and funding initiatives when he was still with the company.
+Through Evard, Messmer found his way to concrete-constructivist art, which today forms the focus of his collection.
+His great passion for art motivated the former producer of exclusive writing instruments (messmer pen) to take part in various exhibition and sponsorship initiatives even in his company days.

-An example of this is the International André Evard Prize, which Messmer initiated and is aimed at artists from the concrete-constructive field.
+One example is the International André Evard Prize, established by Messmer and aimed at artists from the concrete-constructivist field.

 Making art and design accessible to the public – this ideal drives the collector to this day.
 With the foundation and museum, Jürgen Messmer has fulfilled a dream.

 Art collector and museum founder Jürgen A. Messmer in conversation with Claudia FenkartN’jie, editor of the cultural calendar Baden-Württemberg and the book Private Art Collections BW – Private Kunstsammlungen in Baden-Württemberg (Stuttgart 2011)